CCExtractor/website/content/docs/ideas_page_for_summer_of_code_2024.md

 We will update the descriptions often.
 {{< /tip >}}

+#### Niche ideas

+We've moved the less mainstream ideas to their [own page](https://ccextractor.org/docs/classic_ideas/) These ideas are not less important, but because they require more specialized skills (or mindsets) we've decided to give them a place of their own :-) Please take a look after you are done with this page; maybe something there will pick your interest.

 #### CCExtractor Core

 Since we are now feature complete, and the subtitles work have changed a lot (We won!
 Almost everything is subtitled now!) it's time to settle down, prepare a really good, stable, battery included release so we can rest on our laurels for a bit after a fantastic run on our core tool.